webqit/webflo/README.md

 With pages in Webflo being [DOM-based](#overview) (both client-side and [server-side](#oohtml-ssr)), we are able to access and manipulate documents and elements using familiar DOM APIs - e.g. to replace or insert contents, attributes, etc. Rendering in Webflo is based on this concept!

-Here, Webflo simply makes sure that the data obtained from each route is available as part of the `document` object, such that it is accessible to our rendering logic as a `data` property on the [`document.state`](#the-idea-of-state) object - [`document.state.data`](#the-documentstatedata-object).
+Here, Webflo simply makes sure that the data obtained from each route is available as part of the `document` object as [`document.state.data`](#the-documentstatedata-object), making it accessible to our rendering logic.

-So, we could embed a script on our page and render this data on the relevant parts of the document.
+We are able embed a script on our page and render this data on the relevant parts of the document.

 ```html
 <!--